simgrid/simgrid/docs/source/Models.rst

      <link_ctn id="link1" />
    </route>

-If host `A` sends `100kB` (a hundred kilobytes) to host `B`, one could expect that this communication would take `0.81` seconds to complete according to a simple latency-plus-size-divided-by-bandwidth model (0.01 + 8e5/1e6 = 0.81).
+If host `A` sends `100kB` (a hundred kilobytes) to host `B`, one can expect that this communication would take `0.81` seconds to complete according to a simple latency-plus-size-divided-by-bandwidth model (0.01 + 8e5/1e6 = 0.81).
 However, the default TCP model of SimGrid is a bit more complex than that.
 It accounts for three phenomena that directly impact the simulation time even on such a simple example:

-  - The size of a message at the application level (i.e., 100kB in this example) is not the size that will actually be transferred over the network.
+  - The size of a message at the application level (i.e., 100kB in this example) is not the size that is actually transferred over the network.
 To mimic the fact that TCP and IP headers are added to each packet of the original payload, the TCP model of SimGrid empirically considers that `only 97% of the nominal bandwidth` are available.
 In other words, the size of your message is increased by a few percents, whatever this size be.

   - In the real world, the TCP protocol is not able to fully exploit the bandwidth of a link from the emission of the first packet.
 To reflect this `slow start` phenomenon, the latency declared in the platform file is multiplied by `a factor of 13.01`.
 Here again, this is an empirically determined value that may not correspond to every TCP implementations on every networks.
-It can be tuned when more realistic simulated times for short messages are needed though.
+It can be tuned when more realistic simulated times for the transfer of short messages are needed though.

   - When data is transferred from A to B, some TCP ACK messages travel in the opposite direction.
-To reflect the impact of this
-    `cross-traffic`, SimGrid simulates a flow from B to A that represents an additional bandwidth consumption of `0.05`.
+To reflect the impact of this `cross-traffic`, SimGrid simulates a flow from B to A that represents an additional bandwidth consumption of `0.05%`.
 The route from B to A is implicitly declared in the platform file and uses the same link `link1` as if the two hosts were connected through a communication bus.
-The bandwidth share allocated to the flow from A to B is then the available bandwidth of `link1` (i.e., 97% of the nominal bandwidth of 1Mb/s) divided by 1.05 (i.e., the total consumption).
-This feature, activated by default, can be disabled by adding the `--cfg=network/crosstraffic:0` flag to command line.
+The bandwidth share allocated to a data transfer from A to B is then the available bandwidth of `link1` (i.e., 97% of the nominal bandwidth of 1Mb/s) divided by 1.05 (i.e., the total consumption).
+This feature, activated by default, can be disabled by adding the `--cfg=network/crosstraffic:0` flag to the command line.

 As a consequence, the time to transfer 100kB from A to B as simulated by the default TCP model of SimGrid is not 0.81 seconds but

 .. code-block:: python